teverett/Pragmatach/site/src/main/markdown/hibernate.md

 * hibernate.connection.username
 * hibernate.connection.password
 * hibernate.hbm2ddl.auto
+* hibernate.connection.datasource

-An example configuration for Hibernate, in this case using HSQL would look like
+An example configuration for Hibernate, in this case using HSQL and manual data source config would look like

 <pre>
 <code>